Trent University – a leader in environmental education and research since 1964.

 Peterborough-Kawarthas-Haliburton has been designated as a Regional Centre of Expertise (RCE) on Education for Sustainable Development by the United Nations University as endorsed by UNESCO – just one of 8 RCEs in all of Canada!

 Peterborough & the Kawarthas is home to innovative minds & startups that are changing the way that communities across Canada and throughout the world think about wastewater management.
 At Cleantech Commons you will be in good company to problem solve.

-In addition to the strong connections to Trent University, Cleantech Commons is located in close proximity to the Centre for Alternative Wastewater Treatment at Fleming College – an internationally-recognized research institution, with a long list of companies supported as they take their innovations from discovery to commercialization.
+In addition to being co-located with Trent University’s Water Quality Centre, which offers analytical services and mass spectrometer training courses to researchers, government agencies and private companies, Cleantech Commons is located in close proximity to the Centre for Alternative Wastewater Treatment at Fleming College – an internationally-recognized research institution, with a long list of companies supported as they take their innovations from discovery to commercialization.

 With over 100,000 hectares of prime agricultural land and programming at Trent University and Fleming College that focuses on sustainable agriculture, food systems and culinary management, the region is well-poised to continue to lead the way into the future of agriculture.